 One should not form an opinion on someone or something based purely on what is seen on the surface, because after taking a deeper look, the person or thing may be very different than what was expected.

 Example: There’s a new coworker at my job.
 At first, I thought he looked mean, like a tough guy that you wouldn’t want to joke around with.
 But after talking to him, it turns out he’s really nice and has a great sense of humor.
 This is a good example of the saying: “Don’t judge a book by its cover.”

 “Don’t judge a book by its cover, see a man by his cloth, as there is often a good deal of solid worth and superior skill underneath a [???] jacket and yaller pants.”

-Additionally, the quotes that I… quote, are typically the oldest that I can find.
+Additionally, the quotes you’ll see are typically the oldest I could find.
 These come from old books, poems, or newspapers, etc. Keep in mind, though, that there could be older recordings that I missed.